List of Sword Art Online characters: Leafa

 Suguha, also known as Sugu; she is in actuality Kazuto's cousin, as her mother had been raising her sister's child from a young age after his parents died from an accident, though neither Suguha nor Kazuto knew about this until later.
-She is a diligent worker and has been practicing kendo for 8 years, partially to escape the loneliness and isolation in her life.
+She is a diligent worker and has been practicing kendo for eight years, partially to escape the loneliness and isolation in her life.
 After Kazuto Kirigaya (the name of Kirito in real life) gets trapped in Sword Art Online, she begins playing Alfheim Online as a Sylph in an attempt to try to understand him better, and it is at this time that she finds out they are cousins rather than siblings; with her mother revealing to her that he is not her biological brother, but is actually her cousin and was adopted into their family when he was young.
 This causes Sugu to develop feelings for him that she doesn't really understand; however, because he is trapped inside SAO, she never acts on them.
 That being said, when Kazuto awakens after his two-year ordeal, those feelings come back, but she realizes that he is already in love with someone else, namely Asuna.

-Coincidentally, she meets Kazuto's avatar, Kirito, in Alfheim Online after he saves her from an attack by pk'ers player killers.
+Coincidentally, she meets Kazuto's avatar, Kirito, in Alfheim Online after he saves her from an attack by player killers.
 Unaware of his true identity, she decides to help him on his quest to find somebody which eventually leads them to the world tree.
 After understanding the depth of Kazuto's love for Asuna, she resolves to give up on him and instead becomes attached to Kirito in ALO.
 However, when Kirito's true identity is revealed, she is heartbroken and the two of them have an awkward exchange in the real world where Sugu reveals her feelings for him.
 Not knowing how to respond or comfort her, Kazuto tells her he will be waiting for her in game.
 When they meet up they engage in a fight which culminates with both of them letting down their guard expecting the other one to kill them, however that only leads to them hugging and apologizing to each other.
 Leafa lets go of her feelings for Kirito and after pulling herself together she helps him rescue Asuna from the top of the world tree.
 She regularly plays ALO together with Kirito, Asuna, Silica, Klein and the rest of their group.
 Leafa, Lisbeth and Silica also feature as protagonists in the spin-off manga series Sword Art Online: Girls' Ops, where they form a team with Kirito away on a study program and Asuna tied up in family affairs.